 Ron, the BI Manager for Natural Textiles, wants to create several reports and dashboards from his SAP BW platform, analyzing data across different months.
 He wants to select a date and then automatically calculate month-to-date, quarter-to-date, and year-to-date sales figures.
 In addition, he would like to see what percentage of year-to-date sales figures was attributable to the last months’ sales.
 For further analysis, he would like to view this by product category—and occasionally by product sub-category—without having to create new calculations and reload data.

 In previous attempts with three other tools (Qlik, Power BI, and Tableau) directly querying the BW source was entirely impossible.
 Ron was forced to upload data before doing any local calculations on the data.
 Ron then tried Pyramid.
-He was astounded with the simplicity and power of the solution.
+He was astounded by the simplicity and power of the solution.
 He was particularly pleased with the fact that he did it himself in about three minutes.

 In the dashboard below, Ron was able to seamlessly set up multiple calculations for month-to-date, quarter-to-date, and year-to-date sales—all on one dashboard—using a single date field as a parameter to drive the results.
 The calculations were made without a single line of code, running a direct query against the SAP BW data, without having to download or manipulate any data.
 What’s more, by dynamically modifying the date, all calculations were made seamlessly, directly on the SAP data.

 Ron then continued to build out more formulas to calculate the month-to-date as a percentage of the year-to-date total.
-Pyramid’s Formulate tool allowed easy point-and-click creation of formulas with built-in-wizards.
+Pyramid’s Formulate tool allowed easy point-and-click creation of formulas with built-in wizards.
 In addition, for a more detailed view, he dropped the sub-category column on his dashboard.
 Pyramid automatically recalculated all amounts, without having to reload data to a local data source.
 The modified query ran directly and seamlessly against the SAP data.

-In a final twist, Ron realized that Pyramid’s self-service logic building capabilities are commensurate with many of the functions and capabilities found in BEx.
+In a final twist, Ron realized that Pyramid’s self-service logic-building capabilities are commensurate with many of the functions and capabilities found in BEx.
 However, instead of having to get his IT developers to create BEx queries for each nuanced reporting requirement, he built it himself in Pyramid without the extra BEx functionality—providing a far more flexible, accessible, and quicker approach to advanced querying directly in SAP BW.

 This, it turns out, is a game changer, especially now that BEx is being deprecated by SAP.